kalisio/kApp/docs/guides/customizing/tour.md

 :::

 ::: tip
-You can launch a tour using a query parameter with `tower=name-tower`.
+You can launch a tour using a query parameter with `tower=name-tour`.
 :::

 ### Only one tour associated with a route